-www.CCD.edu/NewStudentOrientation | 303.352.3166
+www.CCD.edu/Orientation | 303.352.3166

 All students who are new to CCD must sign up for and attend student orientation.
-It is highly recommended that students complete placement testing prior to orientation.
-It is important to prepare for testing before taking the Community College Placement Test (CCPT) because test scores may determine a student's eligibility for courses.
 Students will leave orientation prepared to meet with their advisors and register for classes.

 At orientation, students will have the opportunity to learn about services on campus, develop community with other new students, and become prepared for success in classes.
 Orientation will allow students to become familiar with the syllabus and classroom expectations.
 During orientation, students will learn how to use CCD Connect, Degree Works, and Desire to Learn (D2L).
-Students will also learn extensively about services and programs that are integral to success at CCD, including Academic Advising, Assessment Test Preparation, the Transfer Success Center, the Career Development Center, Financial Aid, the Recreation Center, the Auraria Library, and more.
+Students will also learn extensively about services and programs that are integral to success at CCD, including Academic Advising, the Transfer Success Center, the Career Development Center, Financial Aid, the Recreation Center, the Auraria Library, and more.